 The history at the Painted Desert Inn includes the Civilian Conservation Corps, Fred Harvey Co. and the Harvey Girls, architect/designer Mary Colter and beautiful murals by Fred Kabotie, a well-known Hopi artist, so there was certainly a lot to talk about.

 Many of the park visitors were eager to learn as much as they could about the park, so there were good questions and a lot of interest in what I had to say.
 I had recently done my first program on the Triassic period – all about what was going on in the park about 220 million years ago that resulted in the beautiful petrified wood and the wicked looking reptiles, amphibians, and little dinosaurs that roamed the area.

 I first arrived at Petrified Forest at the end of March, I was

 presented with a backpack containing approximately 30 pounds of books

 (on loan only).
-I had worked my way through about 10 pounds so far.
+I had worked my way through about 10 pounds at this point.
 The reading,

-and listening to the other rangers do their programs, is what
+and listening to the other rangers do their programs, was what

 some of that as well.